spellshape/cli/docs/docs/08-references/02-config.md

 at genesis (Alice and Bob) and two native tokens (with denominations `token` and `stake`).

-By default, every time a chain is re-initialized, Ignite will create a new key pair for each account.
+By default, every time a chain is re-initialized, Spellshape will create a new key pair for each account.
 So even though the account name can remain the same (`bob`), every chain reinitialize it will have a different mnemonic and address.